mathiasandresen/uni-notes/docs/7-semester/WI/08-communities-and-information-diffusion.md

 ![image-20201109143939163](images/08-communities-and-information-diffusion/image-20201109143939163.png)

 * Every node $v$ randomly chooses a **threshold** $θ_v$ uniformly from the interval $[0,1]$.
-    * Thresholds indicated by redscale values in picture
+    * Thresholds indicated by red-scale values in picture

 * For $t = 1, 2, \dots>:$ the set of nodes *active at time* $t$ is